Cinzia Altobelli MSc RGN UKCP reg Psychotherapist & Supervisor

 Training, qualifications & experience

-I have been a UKCP registered Psychotherapist since 2005 and a counsellor since 1992.
+I have been a UKCP registered Psychotherapist since 2005 and a qualified counsellor since 1992.
 I have been working as a clinical supervisor since 2007 and I completed a Certificate in Supervision in 2011.

 - Clinical Assessment, risk management, treatment planning & ability to use a wide range of therapeutic models to meet a variety of complex presentations.